Getting started with nRF7002 DK

 • Ubuntu Linux

-The operating system versions that support the nRF Connect SDK tools are listed in the Supported operating systems section.
+The operating system versions that support the nRF Connect SDK firmware are listed in the Supported operating systems (firmware) section.
+Some additional tools for working with Nordic Semiconductor devices might have different OS requirements.

 On your mobile device, one of the following operating systems: